Opticians and coronavirus, we answer all your doubts

 Can I check my eyesight?

-For the health and safety of all, the National College of Opticians-Optometrists urges not to see patients during the coronavirus pandemic except for urgent or emergency care.
+For the health and safety of all, the National College of Opticians-Optometrists urges not to see patients if the authorities decree the state of alarm during the pandemic.
+Out of this situation, you can graduate your eyesight with your Optician-Optometrist.
 Limiting contact between doctors and patients is key to helping reduce the spread.

 What emergency situations are indicated to visit your specialist?